 Public Key Infrastructure (PKI): The set of hardware, software, personnel, policy, and procedures used by a CA to issue and manage certificates [RFC 4949].

-Responsible Organization (Resp Org): Entity designated as the agent for the Toll-Free subscriber to obtain, manage and administer Toll-Free Numbers and provide routing reference information in the SMS/800 Toll-Free Number Registry.

-Resp Org Identification (Resp Org ID): A 5-character code that designates or points to the Responsible Organization (Resp Org) associated with a specific Toll-Free number [ATIS-0417001-003].

 Root CA: A CA that is directly trusted by an end-entity.
 See also Trust Anchor CA and Trusted CA [RFC 4949].

 Secure Telephone Identity (STI) Certificate: A public key certificate used by a service provider to sign and verify the PASSporT.

 Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.
-In the US and Canada this would be a Company Code as defined in [ATIS-0300251], or a Resp Org ID assigned to a Resp Org as defined in [ATIS-0417001-003].
+In the US and Canada this would be a Company Code as defined in [ATIS-0300251].

-Editor’s note: Further analysis is required to determine if Resp Org should be included as part of the service provider code or somewhere else.

 Signature: Created by signing the message using the private key.
 It ensures the identity of the sender and the integrity of the data [RFC 4949].

 Telephone Identity: An identifier associated with an originator of a telephone call.
 In the context of the SHAKEN framework, this is a SIP identity (e.g., a SIP URI or a TEL URI) from which a telephone number can be derived.